billbrod/spatial-frequency-preferences/README.md

 We will examine the creation of `fig-02.svg`.
-For this tutorial, we want a new setup, so follow [Usage](#usage) section through step 4, but don't create any figures (if you've already created some figures, change `DATA_DIR` in `config.yml` to a new folder and run those first four steps again).
+For this tutorial, we want a new setup, so follow [Usage](#usage) section through step 4, but don't create any figures (if you've already created some figures, change `DATA_DIR` in `config.yml` to a new folder and run those first four steps again, then run `rm reports/paper_figures/*svg` to remove the created figures).

 Let's get an overview of what steps are necessary.
 Run `snakemake -n -r reports/paper_figures/fig-02.svg`.
 The `-n` flag tells snakemake to perform a